That-Dude/Esphome-House-Alarm/README.md

 My goal is to build an alarm system for each building around the following objectives:

-- [x] Fully self contained and works locally with no Internet required
+- [x] Fully self contained and works locally with no Internet or Home Assistant required
-- [x] When Internet is available sends updates to mobile devices using PushOver (could also use telegram)
+- [x] When Internet is available sends updates to mobile devices using PushOver (could also use telegram or whatever)
-- [x] Built around the well supported ESP32 and Esphome software / hardware combo
+- [x] Built around ESP32 and Esphome software stack
-- [x] Off the shelf components
+- [x] Off The Shelf components
 - [x] Supports multiple wired PIR sensors and magnetic door/window sensors
-- [x] Supports NFC tags to arm and disarm
+- [x] Supports NFC/RFID tags to arm and disarm
 - [x] Inexpensive to build
 - [x] Easy to extend
 - [x] Easy to program (Esphome)
 - [x] Has it's own password protected web management page and native Home Assistant integration
 - [x] Fully wired
-- [x] Supports NFC tags to arm and disarm
-- [x] Use the sensors in Home Assistance for non-alarm purposes such as presence and to check door statuses, you can also use those sensors in Alarmo if you don't need a self contained system.
+- [x] All sensors available in Home Assistance for non-alarm purposes such as presence detection and to check door/window status, you can also use those sensors in Alarmo if you don't need a self contained system.

 ## Todo:
 - [ ] Battery backup - I'm not sure how to approach this atm, maybe a 12v battery pack and inline mains sensor?
 Ideally an off the shelf part exists.
 I might resolve this using PoE as my network switch has a large UPS.
-- [ ] Ethernet option
+- [ ] Ethernet option (with or without PoE)
-- [ ] 3D Printed enclosure or adapt off the shelf project box?
+- [ ] 3D Printed enclosure or adapt an off the shelf project box?
 - [ ] Learn Kicad and produce a custom PCB via PCBway or JLpcb (this looks like a fun learning experience)
-- [ ] Consider integrating 433Mhz receiver to interact with remote 433Mhz PIR and magnet sensors
-- [ ] Maybe swap some PIR sensors for MmWave sensors, they are extremely cheap and might be a great option
+- [ ] Maybe swap some PIR sensors for MmWave sensors, they are extremely cheap and might be a good option in some spaces.
+I'm thinking above rooms where ceiling access is available.

 ## Why not use WiFi / Zigbee / Z-Wave sensors?
+TL:DR - Reliability

-I have experimented with all 3 of these wireless options in combination with Home Assistant but I've struggled with reliability, namely:
+I have a lot of experimented with all 3 of these wireless options in combination with Home Assistant but I've struggled with reliability, namely:

 - Connections dropping / Interference
 - Battery depletion on sensors